jojorichard/Fluorescence_Raman_normalisation/Docs.md

-**✅ Successful upload for non excel files**
+**🎥 Filepath print**

-The function displays "successful upload" in the GUI upon successful for non-Excel files in the GUI.
+The function prints the filepath to the console oncce the file is uploaded.
 ```
-_display_success_message_no_conversion()
+print_file_path()
 ```
-The message is written in green at the botton of the upload window.
+It is important to check whether the correct filepath was printed to ensure a smooth continuation.

 **❌ Unsuccessful upload**